Courses and Requirements

 The Marrow of African-American Literature.

 Exploration of how African-Americans, in the face of enslavement, exclusion and terror, produced literature expressing their identities and aspirations.
 In examining themes such as abduction, separation and resistance, students will assess the inscription of self on the emergent national culture by writers such as Olaudah Equiano, Phillis Wheatley, Frederick Douglass, Harriet Wilson, Frances Harper, Sutton Griggs and Charles Chesnutt (1660-1900).
 Prerequisite, One course in literature, or consent of instructor.
 (History or Identity and Difference) Open to sophomores and juniors only.
-(Same as Literature and Creative Writing 255.)
+(Same as Literature 255.)

 History of Jazz Since the 1950s.